section-engineering-education/engineering-education/articles/list-transformations-js/index.md

 In the code above:
 - We extracted the `name` and `origin` properties from the first object into the variables `name` and `origin`.
-- We assigned the individual object properties to new variable named `name1` and `origin1`.
+- We assigned the individual object properties to a new variable named `name1` and `origin1`.

 We used destructuring to assign the value of the property on the left side (`name`) to the variable on the right side (`name1`).
 You can learn more about destructuring [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).